 > smol main.s codegen --workers 1 ββββββββββ 7/7 files 24ms compile --back gcc --runtime std/runtime/auto.h 69ms running tests/unit/tutorial/hello πΉ https://github.com/maniospas/smol πΉ single threaded 3 0 0.666667 -1

-Mutable variables: After setting a variable, its value cannot normally change.
+Mutable variables: After assigning to a variable, its value cannot normally change.
 To allow changes, declare it as mutable

 by placing @mut before its first declaration/assignment.